MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-service-fabric-cluster.md

    * [Install the Service Fabric plugin in an existing Jenkins environment](#install-service-fabric-plugin-in-an-existing-jenkins-environment).
 1. After you've set up Jenkins, follow the steps in [Create and configure a Jenkins job](#create-and-configure-a-jenkins-job) to set up GitHub to trigger Jenkins when changes are made to your application and to configure your Jenkins job pipeline through the build step to pull the changes from GitHub and build your application.
 1. Finally, configure the Jenkins job post-build step to deploy your application to your Service Fabric cluster.
 There are two ways to configure Jenkins to deploy your application to a cluster:
    * For development and test environments, use [Configure deployment using cluster management endpoint](#configure-deployment-using-cluster-management-endpoint).
-This is the simplest deployment method to set up.
+This method is the simplest deployment method to set up.
    * For production environments, use [Configure deployment using Azure credentials](#configure-deployment-using-azure-credentials).
 Microsoft recommends this method for production environments because with Azure credentials you can limit the access that a Jenkins job has to your Azure resources.

 ## Prerequisites